Mo. ° / °

 The final course in a series of structed practicum experiences to further the student’s professional practice based on the approved Learning Plan (LP) established in DMSC8400.
 At the completion of this course, the student should have attained all of the competencies outlined in the LP.

-This track provides students with an understanding of global health issues, world politics impacting healthcare, and global health ethics in healthcare.
-Students taking this track will be in class with students from the doctor of health sciences and kinesiology programs.
+This concentration provides students with an understanding of global health issues, world politics impacting healthcare, and global health ethics in healthcare.
+Students taking this concentration will be in class with students from the doctor of health sciences and kinesiology programs.

 DMSC 8230 – PAs in Healthcare Policy